Evacuating vs. ShelteringJune 2020

 Information gathered from preliminary weather reports can help you determine whether you need to evacuate or shelter in place.
 Always obey any mandatory evacuation orders.
 If you live in a mobile home or a flood-prone area, consider relocating to safer shelters or areas.

 Let loved ones know where you plan to go in an evacuation.
 Check hotel or shelter availability frequently along planned evacuation routes.
-These facilities can fill quickly ahead of a hurricane landfall.
+These facilities can fill quickly ahead of hurricane landfall.

 Those evacuating should have a plan to communicate with loved ones that they are safe and to be able to learn when it is safe to return home.